chef/chef-workstation/docs-chef-io/content/workstation/config_rb_optional_settings.md

     weight = 80
 +++

-In addition to the default settings in a knife config.rb file, there are other subcommand-specific settings that can be added.
+In addition to the default settings in a knife`config.rb` file, there are other subcommand-specific settings that can be added.
 When a subcommand is run, knife will use:

 1. A value passed via the command-line
-2. A value contained in the config.rb file
+2. A value contained in the `config.rb`file
 3. The default value

-A value passed via the command line will override a value in the config.rb file; a value in a config.rb file will override a default value.
+A value passed via the command line will override a value in the `config.rb`file; a value in a`config.rb`file will override a defaultvalue.

 {{< warning >}}

-Many optional settings should not be added to the config.rb file.
+Many optional settings should not be added to the `config.rb` file.
 The reasons for not adding them can vary.
-For example, using `--yes` as a default in the config.rb file will cause knife to always assume that "Y" is the response to any prompt, which may lead to undesirable outcomes.
-Other settings, such as `--hide-by-mins` (used only with the `knife status` subcommand) or `--bare-directories` (used only with the `knife list` subcommand) probably aren't used often enough (and in the same exact way) to justify adding them to the config.rb file.
-In general, if the optional settings are not listed on [the main config.rb topic](/workstation/config_rb/), then add settings only after careful consideration.
+For example, using `--yes` as a default in the `config.rb`file will cause knife to always assume that "Y" is the response to any prompt, which may lead to undesirable outcomes.
+Other settings, such as `--hide-by-mins` (used only with the `knife status` subcommand) or `--bare-directories` (used only with the `knife list` subcommand) probably aren't used often enough (and in the same exact way) to justify adding them to the `config.rb` file.
+In general, if the optional settings are not listed on [the main`config.rb`topic](/workstation/config_rb/), then add settings only after careful consideration.
 Do not use optional settings in a production environment until after the setting's performance has been validated in a safe testing environment.

 {{< /warning >}}

 The following list describes all of the optional settings that can be added to the configuration file:

 `knife[:admin]`